ABHISHEKVALSAN/Malayalam-Newspaper-Article-Dataset/README.md

 Project Requires.

-1. Python and python packages {reuqests,codecs,bs4}
+1. Python and python packages {reuqests,codecs,bs4,...}
 2. Internet connection
+3.

 contact me at email given below for assistance.

 email : abhiavk@iitk.ac.in

+PS: The scrapping is website specific, hence donot work for other newspaper sites.